 Fig.(\ref{fig:abs}) shows the absorption cross-section in terms of the decoupling parameter $M\omega$.
-For each value of $\ell$ the pattern of the cross-section has a main peak and then decays to zero.
-As result of that, the total cross-section ends up with a series of peaks and then vanishes for large $M\omega$.
-The $\ell=0$ term is the main contribution for small values of $M\omega$ provided the other partial term are suppressed by the geometric-optic limit.
-Notice that each size of the peak is typically of order $ \mathcal{O}(M\omega)^{-1}$ \cite{sanchez1978absorption}.
-The reason for having a vanishing cross-section for large value of $\ell$ is easy to understand, greater the value of $\ell$ stronger the potential barrier becomes.
-Besides, Fig.(\ref{fig:abs_comp}) illustrates the comparison among total absorption cross-section for dilatonic, Schwarzschild, and RN black holes.
-It turns out that the amplitudes of the first peak differ a little bit, in the sense that RN and Schwarzschild have almost the same order of magnitudes, but dilatonic black hole exhibits considerably lower amplitude.
-In relation to Schwarzschild case, the peaks associated with the RN and EMd black holes are shifted to the right.
-As we stated before, all the profiles tends asymptotically to the same value.
+For each value of $\ell$, the cross-section pattern has a main peak and then decays to zero.
+As a result, the total cross-section ends with a series of peaks and then vanishes for large $M\omega$.The $\ell=0$ term is the main contribution for small values of $M\omega$ provided the geometric-optic limit suppresses the other partial terms.
+Notice that each width of the peak is of order $ \mathcal{O}(M\omega)^{-1}$ \cite{sanchez1978absorption}.
+Having a vanishing cross-section for large values of $\ell$ is easy to understand; the greater the value of $\ell$, the stronger the potential barrier becomes.
+Besides, Fig.(\ref{fig:abs_comp}) illustrates the comparison among total absorption cross-sections for dilatonic, Schwarzschild, and RN black holes.
+It turns out that the amplitudes of the first peak differ a little bit, in the sense that RN and Schwarzschild have almost the same order of magnitudes, but the dilatonic black hole exhibits considerably lower amplitude.
+Concerning the Schwarzschild case, the peaks associated with the RN and EMd black holes are shifted to the right.
+However, all the profiles tend asymptotically to the same value as we stated before.